Maras0830/laravel5-Pay2go-spgateway/README.md

 ## ChangeLog
 [2016.09.06] Support credit payment pay or close.
 [2016.08.29] Only support add order, will add invoice feature and welcome developers join this project.
+[2016.11.25] Change API URL to spgateway.com.
 ##